-The DE DOR will issue a release of the Notice of judgment within 30 days after you satisfy the tax due (including interest and other additions to the tax) by payment or adjustment.
+The Division of Revenue will issue a release of the Notice of Judgment within 30 days after you satisfy the tax due (including interest and other additions to the tax) by payment or adjustment.

 In addition, you must pay all fees charged by a state for both filing and releasing the judgment.
 These fees will be added to the balance you owe.

 A judgment shall automatically continue for a period of 20 years from the date of its entry.